-Every property owner in Singapore must have had the perennial question lingering when it came to their mortgages – to pay down or not?
-There are various factors to consider when thinking about how to tackle this age old issue but a few simple points as detailed below help to provide clarity.
+Every property owner with a home loan in Singapore must have had the perennial question lingering when it came to their mortgages – to pay down or not?
+There are various factors to consider when thinking about how to tackle this age-old issue but a few simple points as detailed below can help to provide clarity.

 Did You Know?
 According to OCBC Bank’s latest Financial Wellness Index 2020 survey, 55 per cent of millennials (aged 21-39) are concerned about not being able to afford a house for their own stay.
 Almost 38 per cent (four in 10) individuals who already have mortgage loans have problems paying off loans on time.

-Let’s put this in simpler terms, assuming you have a mortgage of $500,000, interest of 2.5% with a remaining loan tenure of 20 years.
-You have spare funds of around $50,000 available which you are deciding between paying down your mortgage or investing at a yield of 3.5% per annum for 20 years.
+Let’s understand this with the help of an example.
+Suppose you have a mortgage of $500,000, with an interest of 2.5% and a remaining loan tenure of 20 years.
+Also, you have spare cash of $50,000.
+Now you have to decide whether to use the spare cash and pay down the mortgage early or invest this amount in other assets (like bonds, stocks, etc.) at a yield of 3.5% per annum for 20 years.

 Total saved over 20 years: $63,600

 Total earned over 20 years: $85,000 (including principal)

 The clear winner is apparent: if you have an investment option which gives higher interest than your mortgage, it is always a good idea to invest rather than paying down your mortgage loan.

 Furthermore, when you lock up all your wealth in a single asset, like your property, you are at greater risk during a down-cycle in the property market.
 It is another reason not to use all your cash to pay off your home loan mortgage early.

 By paying your home loan early, you would reduce your outstanding loan balance and hence, eliminate interest payments.
 It will reduce the amount of cash required to meet your monthly expenses, thus helping you save significant money every month.